FAQ ABOUT REGISTRATION

 Every student will audition and receive a character to become and a moment to shine!
 The staff works very hard to ensure that the distribution of responsibilities is as equitable as possible, though some roles require more responsibility than others.
 Please encourage your student to be open to a variety of casting possibilities.

-Should my child come to class if s/he sick?
+Should my child come to class if they sick?

-If your child has any of the symptoms below, we ask that you inform us, and keep him/her home from rehearsal until the symptoms subside or he/she is cleared by a doctor.
+If your child has any of the symptoms below, we ask that you inform us, and keep them home from rehearsal until the symptoms subside or they is cleared by a doctor.
 Symptoms include persistent cough, very runny nose, fever greater than 101 F, chills, aching muscles.
-Should children arrive at CTM presenting with flu-like symptoms, parents will be contacted immediately to pick up their child.
+Should children arrive at CTM presenting with covid or flu-like symptoms, parents will be contacted immediately to pick up their child.

 How will I know if a class is cancelled (due to weather or otherwise)?